Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 2015 98p

-Tasted twice - last time in June 2022.
+I tasted it twice, the last time in June 2022.
 Consistent notes.
-Very aromatic on the nose with fully ripe blackcurrants, creamy and luscious on the palate with fat and ripe tannin.
-Juicy and lively.
-A considerable amount of oak was kept quiet by plenty of flashy fruit.
-Great complexity, splendid structure, and a long meaty finish.
-This wine will surely gain even more complexity in the coming years - mesmerizing effort!
+It is very aromatic on the nose with fully ripe blackcurrants, creamy and luscious on the palate with fat and ripe tannin, and juicy and lively.
+Plenty of flashy fruit kept a considerable amount of oak quiet.
+It has great complexity, splendid structure, and a long, meaty finish.
+This wine will surely gain even more complexity in the coming years.
+A mesmerizing effort!

-Tasted twice - last time in June 2022.
+I tasted it four times - the last time in September 2024.
 Consistent notes.
 A Bordeaux vintage marked by excellent acidity and almost perfectly ripe fruit and tannin.
-Cos fitted perfectly in that description.
-Firm, tight, and plenty of fruit and tannin.
-Strong backbone, vibrant, great acidity, impressive structure and depth, and long persistent finish.
-Classic as it can be.
+Cos fit perfectly in that description.
+Firm, tight, and with plenty of fruit and tannin.
+It has a strong backbone, vibrant acidity, impressive structure and depth, and a long, persistent finish.
+As classic as St. Estephe can be.
 Long-time keeper.
-By the way, it was the year of the arrival of new technical director Aymeric de Gironde, who replaced Guillaume Prats.
+By the way, it was the year of the arrival of the new technical director, Aymeric de Gironde, who replaced Guillaume Prats.

 Cos d'Estournel 2013 92p

-Tasted in April 2014.
+I tasted it in April 2014.
 Made in a modern style, I couldn't find any over-extraction.
-Aromatic and tasty cherries on the nose and palate, mineral with fine acidity, long meaty aftertaste.
-A lovely effort for vintage and clever winemaking.
+Aromatic and tasty cherries on the nose and palate, Mineral with fine acidity, and a long meaty aftertaste.
+It's a lovely effort for vintage and clever winemaking.

 Cos d'Estournel 2012 93p

-Tasted in June 2022.
+I tasted it in June 2022.
 This Bordeaux vintage offered many beautiful, tasty, and immensely attractive wines.
-They may not have the structure, complexity, and length of the famous vintages like 2010, 2015, 2016, 2018, and 2019, but they are an extremely affordable and excellent choice at restaurants.
+They may not have the structure, complexity, and length of the famous vintages like 2010, 2015, 2016, 2018, and 2019, but they are highly affordable and excellent restaurant choices.
 Furthermore, 2012 can now be enjoyed while you wait for the big vintages.
-Cos was just like that, juicy, luscious, and had a caressing finish.
+Cos was just like that: juicy, luscious, and with a caressing finish.

 Cos d'Estournel 2011 93p